ccabanero/template-express-graphql/README.md

 * Defining how we query the types.
 * Defining how we mutate the types.

-Create a directory named schema with the following:
+Create a directory the following directories and files:

 * /schema/types.js
 * /schema/query.js